`Why didn't you allocate this task to them?' Negotiation-Aware Explicable Task Allocation and Contrastive Explanation Generation: Counterfactual Allocation and Explaining a Proposed Allocation

 Even before describing how this looks in the context of our example, we need to ensure one important aspect-- given a counterfactual $o'$ against $o$, an explanation always exists.

-{\em \textbf{Proposition} Given allocation $o$ (the fair allocation offered by AITA) and a counterfactual allocation $o_i$ (offered by $i$), there will always exist an explanation. }\\[0.4em] \textit{Proof Sketch:} We showcase a proof by contradiction; consider an explanation does not exist.
+{\em \textbf{Proposition} Given allocation $o$ (the explicable allocation offered by AITA) and a counterfactual allocation $o_i$ (offered by $i$), there will always exist an explanation. }\\[0.4em] \textit{Proof Sketch:} We showcase a proof by contradiction; suppose an explanation does not exist.
 It would imply that there exists $\hat{o}_i$ that reduces human $i$'s cost (i.e. $C_i(o) \geq C_i(\hat{o}_i)$) and is accepted by all other players after negotiation.
-By construction, $o$ was a fair allocation and thus, if a human was able to reduce its costs without increasing another agent's cost, all agents will not have accepted $\hat{o}_i$.
-As $o$ is also the resultant of a sub-game perfect equilibrium strategy of the allocation enumeration tree with true costs AITA would have chosen $\hat{o}_i$.
+By construction, $o$ was an explicable allocation and thus, if a human was able to reduce its costs without increasing another agent's cost, all agents will not have accepted $o$.
+As $\hat{o}_i$ is also the resultant of a sub-game perfect equilibrium strategy of the allocation enumeration tree with true costs, AITA would have chosen $\hat{o}_i$.
 Given AITA chose $o$, there cannot exist such a $\hat{o}_i$. $\square$

+\textbf{An Example of Limited Computational Capabilities: Subset Selection Function} An example of subset function can be assuming that given a particular allocation outcome $o=\langle o_1, \dots o_j \rangle$, a human will only consider outcomes $o'$ where only one task in $o$ is allocated to a different human $j$.
+In the context of our example, given allocation $\langle 010 \rangle$, the human can only consider the three allocations $\langle 011 \rangle$, $\langle 000 \rangle$ and $\langle 110 \rangle$; outcomes are one Hamming distance away.
+With this assumption in place, a human is considered capable of reasoning about a negotiation tree with $m*(n-1)$ allocations (as opposed to $n^m$) in the worst case.\footnote{As specified above, other ways to limit the computational capability of a human can be factored into the backward induction algorithm.} While there can be other ways to assume subset function that shows human limited computational capability.
+The described 1-edit distance function will be used in Experimental Results as an assumption for limited computational capability of human.